ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 # Tutorial - Token transfer and Uniq purchase transactions

-This tutorial will demonstrate how to use the Ultra toolkit for sending asset (transfer) and purchasing Uniq interact with Ultra the blockchain.
+This tutorial will demonstrate how to use the Ultra tool kit for sending asset (transfer) and purchasing Uniq interact with Ultra the blockchain.

 ## Prerequisites

 Before starting this tutorial, you will need:

-- A developer account on the Ultra Testnet and to be logged into the Ultra Toolkit.
-If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Toolkit](./tutorial-login-to-toolkit.md).
+- A developer account on the Ultra Testnet and to be logged into the Ultra Tool Kit.
+If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Tool Kit](./tutorial-login-to-toolkit.md).
 - Your account must have sufficient UOS tokens for transactions and fees.
 If you don't have tokens, see [how to use Faucet](./tutorial-obtain-token-and-purchase-ram.md).

 ## Goal